to4kawa/ExData_Plotting1/oldREADME.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+## Loading the data

+When loading the dataset into R, please consider the following:

 * The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough